Today we’ll explore some alternatives

 Even if your tax-advantaged, employer-offered plan doesn’t offer Vanguard you should still participate, certainly at least up to the amount needed to capture any employer match.
 Once you leave that employer you can easily roll your investments into an IRA with Vanguard.

 The good news is that, due to the competitive pressure from Vanguard, nearly every other mutual fund company now offers low-cost index funds.
-Just like the variations you can find in Vanguard of VTSAX, you can in all probability (but not always: See: Stocks– Part VIII-b: Should you avoid your company’s 401k?) find a reasonable alternative in your 401k.
+Just like the variations you can find in Vanguard of VTSAX, you can in all probability find a reasonable alternative in your 401k.
 Here’s what you are looking for:

 - A low-cost Index Fund

-- For tax-advantaged funds you’ll be holding for decades, I prefer a Total Stock Market Index Fund.
+- For tax-advantaged funds you’ll be holding for decades, I prefer a Total Stock Market Index Fund, but one tracking the S&P 500 index is just fine too.
+See Addendum #1.

 - You can also look for a Total Bond Market Index Fund.
 Most plans will also offer these.

 - Target Retirement Funds are frequently offered in 401k plans and these can be an excellent choice.
 But look closely at the fees.
-They are always higher than those for index funds, sometimes by a lot.
+They are always higher than those for index funds, sometimes by a lot depending on the company offering them.

 For my international readers: